liorgeren/slack_integration/README.md

-        A "dotall" enabled regular expression pattern that, when matches against a commit message, will prevent the publishing of patchset created event messages (defaults to an empty string).
+        A "dotall" enabled regular expression pattern that, when matches against a commit message, will prevent the publishing of patchset created event messages (defaults to an empty string). publish-on-patch-set-created - boolean (true/false)
+        Whether a Slack notification should be published when a new patch set is created.
+    publish-on-change-merged - boolean (true/false)
+        Whether a Slack notification should be published when a change is merged.
+    publish-on-comment-added - boolean (true/false)
+        Whether a Slack notification should be published when a comment is added to a review.